 Wellington HX430 Crash

 Flight Sergeant Samuels died when his Wellington HX430 crashed while attempting to land at RAF Limavady, Co.
 Londonderry.
-The plane was part of an 7 Operations Training Group with the Royal Air Force.
+The plane was part of No. 7 Operations Training Group with the Royal Air Force.

 On the night of 31st January 1943, Samuels was part of a crew that took off on a non-operational night training flight.
 The plane came down at 2115hrs near the Limavady airfield in Co.
 Londonderry.
 The impact killed all those onboard.